How to Make Payment Policies for Childcare

 Obviously if you keep DHS subsidy kids, you can’t charge them for any of your days off.
 If they are on a weekly rate, you may get paid if they don’t miss too much, but other than that, you are at the mercy of DHS.
 Please don’t charge them.
 It’s illegal and I don’t want you to get in trouble.

 I know it seems harsh to talk turkey about money, but being stressed out about money is the number cause for burnout in childcare and in life.
-Make your money work and you will make your business work.
+Make your money work by setting up solid payment policies and you will make your business work.
 Most caregivers are not made for the business side.
 They are nurturers.
 You have to be both in this business or you won’t last.

 Click here for more information about writing contracts and policies.